 The provisions governing offer documents in Rule II.6, Section IV and the Appendix are not excluded in Rule V.3.
-In the case of a merger, it may be a question of drawing up a document that contains the information required by Articles 1.4g and 1.5 first paragraph f of the EU Prospectus Regulation, (cf. Chapter 2, Section 6 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414)), or a comparable document under applicable foreign law Shareholders are always to be provided with such information as is relevant in a merger situation.
+In the case of a merger, it may for example, in certain cases, be necessary to draw up a document containing the information required by Articles 1.4 g and 1.5 first paragraph f of the EU Prospectus Regulation, (cf. Chapter 2, Section 6 of the EU Prospectus Regulation (Supplemental Provisions) Act (2019:414)), or a comparable document under applicable foreign law.
+Shareholders are always to be provided with such information as is relevant in a merger situation.
 If Swedish statutory requirements do not apply to the document which has been produced, it is not necessary to submit it to the Swedish Financial Supervisory Authority for approval.
 The document is to be made available to the shareholders for a period of no less than three weeks prior to the shareholders' meeting at which the decision on approval of the merger is to be made.